 The STS 6010 Fuel Conditioning and Tank Cleaning System is also ideal for facilities that fuel numerous active equipment, such as a truck terminal or material handling facility, such as a ready mix or hot mix asphalt plant.
 Treating the fuel as it is supplied by a distributor before it is loaded to downstream equipment assures that the main tank as well as the downstream tanks of the equipment are clean and providing fuel in optimal condition.

 The STS 6010 Fuel Filtration Systems are self contained, stand-alone and fully automated.
 They recondition and stabilize fuel, eliminate & prevent microbial contamination and remove water, sludge and contaminants from tanks; preserving the integrity of stored fuel, providing reliable power whenever it is needed.

 Implementing STS Fuel Maintenance Systems assures Optimal Fuel Quality & Reliable Engine Performance at all times.
 It prevents costly downtime, periodic tank cleaning, replacing out of spec fuel and injection system repairs.

-For safe operation the STS 6010 is equipped with alarm indicators and system shutdown when filters need service.
-Additional safety elements include automatic system shut-down and leak detection, water detection in the filter, high pump vacuum, high pump pressure, low fuel flow alert or a flow interruption is detected and flow meter with "no flow" alarm indicator and system shutdown (pressure transmitter).
+For safe operation the STS 6004 is equipped with alarm indicator and system shutdown when filters need service.
+Additional safety elements include automatic system shut-down and leak detection within the enclosure, water detection in the primary filter, high pump vacuum, high pump pressure, low fuel flow alert or a flow interruption is detected and flow meter with "no flow" alarm indicator and system shutdown (pressure transmitter).